omkaracharya/AgileBot/Deploy/README.md

       REPO_AUTHOR=
       ```

-Note: While running, we pass this environment file as input file to docker in ansible-playbook.
-AgileBot reads the value of these environment variable and do certains task like authentication etc.
+    ##### *Note: While running, we pass this environment file as input file to docker in ansible-playbook.
+AgileBot uses these environment variables throughout its lifespan*

-8. Run the anisble playbook
+8. Run the ansible playbook

     ```
     ansible-playbook -i inventory ansible/ansible.yaml
     ```

-9. [slack side configuration] Configure the public IP address of Virtual Machine in slack for interactive messages.
+9. [Slack side configuration] Configure the public IP address of Virtual Machine in slack for interactive messages.

-   a. open this url https://api.slack.com/apps/A7N5G20GY/interactive-messages?saved=1.
+   a.
+Open this url https://api.slack.com/apps/A7N5G20GY/interactive-messages.

-   b. update the public IP address in the Request URL.
+   b.
+Update the public IP address in the Request URL.

       For ex: if Public IP address of VM is `152.7.99.153` then Request URL should be http://152.7.99.153:4500/slack/message_actions.

-   Note: No need to change the port number.
+   ##### *Note: No need to change the port number*.

    c.
 Save the changes.